In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 New Americans in Colorado

 Immigrants, Latinos, and Asians account for large and growing shares of the economy and electorate in the swing state of Colorado.
-Nearly 1 in 10 Coloradans is an immigrant (foreign-born), and 1 in 5 is Latino.
-More than one-third of immigrants in Colorado are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 5.9% of all registered voters in the state.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $28.4 billion in consumer purchasing power.
+Nearly 1 in 10 Coloradans is an immigrant (foreign-born), and more than one-third of immigrants in Colorado are naturalized U.S. citizens who are eligible to vote.
+“New Americans”—immigrants and the children of immigrants—account for 7% of all registered voters in the state.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $30.6 billion in consumer purchasing power.
 At last count, businesses owned by Latinos and Asians had sales and receipts of $10 billion and employed more than 65,000 people.
 Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Colorado’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Colorado’s population and electorate.

-- 5.9% (or 143,765) of all registered voters in Colorado were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 7% (or 185,346) of registered voters in Colorado were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.

 1 in 5 Coloradans are Latino—and they vote.